Mechanically concealed holes: Continuum elasticity solution

-\textit{Thickness of the shell for mechanical concealment.} We now turn to the central point.
+We now turn to the central point.
 The shell around the hole shall mechanically conceal and mask the hole in a way that its presence is not noted from outside.
 This concealment shall be realized for given materials, that is, we may not modify the material parameters $\mu^{\{\mathrm{i,o}\}}$ and $\nu^{\{\mathrm{i,o}\}}$.
 For that purpose, we must choose the outer radius $b$ of the shell in a way that the mechanical solution outside the shelled hole appears in the same way as if the hole were not present at all.

 Specifically, this means that the stress outside the shell is given by the imposed uniform stress, $\bm{\sigma}^\mathrm{o}(r>b)=-P\mathbf{I}$.
 From Eqs.~(\ref{eq:sigmarr-A-C})--(\ref{eq:sigmarphi-A-C}), together with Eq.~(\ref{eq:B}), this implies